 The General Business Administration major is a flexible degree that provides the background needed for many career paths.
 Rather than specialize in a narrow area, the student can draw from all areas of business to match their interests.
 This combination provides the versatility needed in small organizations, but is also good for many entry-level jobs.
-Students must choose eight advanced Business Administration electives from the following areas of study: Accounting, Business Law, Economics, Finance, Management, and Marketing.
+Students must choose eight 300-400 level Business Administration electives from the following areas of study: Accounting, Business Law, Economics, Finance, Management, and Marketing.
+No more than three courses may be from a single area.